-- The Immediate Past President, the President, and the Vice President, ex officiis; these officers shall be with vote.
+- The Immediate Past President(s), the President(s), and the Vice President(s), ex officiis; these officers shall be with vote, one per office.

-- The Executive Secretary, the Communications Officer, and the Treasurer, ex officiis; these officers shall be with vote.
+- The Executive Secretariat, the Communications Officer(s), and the Treasurer(s), ex officiis; these officers shall be with vote, one per office.

 - Twelve Members at large shall serve terms of four years, with one quarter of their number retiring each year, at the close of the annual summer Executive Council meeting or (in the event no Executive Council meeting is held in the summer) on August 1st.
 Members at large shall be eligible for immediate re-election.